- To assess the pharmacokinetics of dapivirine vaginal ring used for 14 consecutive days in lactating women

-The study completed follow-up on March 3, 2017.
-Primary results were presented at the International AIDS Society (IAS) HIV Pathogenesis, Treatment & Prevention meeting, July 23- 26, 2017, in Paris, France and at the Infectious Diseases Society for Obstetrics and Gynecology (IDSOG) meeting held on Aug 10-12, 2017 in Park City, UT.
+MTN-029/IPM 039 completed follow-up on March 3, 2017.
+Primary results were presented at the International AIDS Society (IAS) HIV Pathogenesis, Treatment & Prevention meeting held on July 23-26, 2017, in Paris, France and at the Infectious Diseases Society for Obstetrics and Gynecology (IDSOG) meeting held on Aug 10-12, 2017, in Park City, Utah.
 The primary manuscript was published in Antimicrobial Agents and Chemotherapy on February 26, 2019.
+A total of two papers have been published from this study.

 US Eunice Kennedy Shriver National Institute of Child Health and Human Development